When selecting course reserve materials for students, US copyright law does need to be followed.

-If the item being placed on reserve is not a reproduction and was purchased by either the institution or the professor, permission from the copyright holder is not required to place that item on reserve.
+- If a reserve item is not a reproduction or copy and is owned by either the institution or the professor, permission from the copyright holder is not required to place that item on reserve.

 - Books, CDs, and DVDs are perfectly acceptable.